kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 This is a useful query in the following situation: say a marketing analyst wants to know which clients transacted with merchants in a specific location in two different categories.
-In this case, merchants with IDs 7 and 11 belong to "Hilton Hotels & Resorts" and "Starbucks" respectively.
+In this case, merchants with IDs 7 and 11 belong to *Hilton Hotels & Resorts* and *Starbucks* respectively.
 The company, merchant and transaction information require multi-edge traversals (i.e., multiple joins) to answer this question, and the resulting Cypher query is quite intuitive.